MS-Teams-UROP/AnonymousBot/README.md

 This bot can be used to send anonymous messages to teams channels.

 ## How to use this bot
+Demo can be found [here](https://www.youtube.com/watch?v=gHB4X5Tunrk)

 A user can message this bot personally, in a personal teams chat with the bot.
 The user then needs to specify a team and channel for the bot to send an anonymous message to.
-The bot will then send the mssage to the team on the user's behalf.
+The bot will then send the mssage to the team on the user's behalf, while hiding the user's identity.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites